FHantke/brave-browser-wiki/Allow-Google-login---Social-Blocking.md

-If you navigate to brave://settings/socialBlocking, you will see an option to enable Allow Google Login in extensions and third party.
+If you navigate to `brave://settings/socialBlocking`, you will see an option to enable `Allow Google Login in extensions and third party`.

 ![social-blocking](https://jumde.github.io/img/social_blocking.png)